 TikTok

 Run by ByteDance Ltd., TikTok has experienced explosive growth, amassing a vast global user base.
-Its revenue comes primarily from in-app purchases and advertising, making it one of the fastest-growing social media platforms in terms of both users and revenue.
+Its revenue comes primarily from in-app purchases and advertising, making it one of the fastest-growing social media platforms both in terms of users and revenue.

 TikTok is a social network for sharing self-made video clips, which can be accompanied by music.
-As of January 2023, the global user base of TikTok - known as Douyin in China - was about one billion (Rabe, 2024).
+As of January 2023, the global user base of TikTok – known as Douyin in China – was about one billion (Rabe, 2024).
 ByteDance, the company behind TikTok, was valued at 225 billion US dollars in March 2023, making it the world’s most valuable privately-held company (Rabe, 2024).

-In the ranking of the largest social networks and messengers, TikTok stands in sixth place with one billion monthly active users as of January 2024 Harms, 2024 c).
+In the ranking of the largest social networks and messengers, TikTok stands in sixth place with one billion monthly active users as of January 2024 (Harms, 2024 c).

 Snapchat

 Snap Inc. operates Snapchat, known for its momentary content and strong appeal to younger users.
-With over 600 Millions of active users, it generates revenue through advertising and has been exploring augmented reality as a new avenue for growth (Snap AR, 2024)).
+With over 600 million active users, it generates revenue through advertising and has been exploring augmented reality as a new avenue for growth (Snap AR, 2024).

 X (formerly Twitter)

-X, (formerly known as Twitter) with its unique focus on real-time public conversation in a micro-blogging style, has over 400 Millions of active users (Statista Research Department, 2024).
+X (formerly known as Twitter), with its unique focus on real-time public conversation in a microblogging style, has over 400 million active users (Statista Research Department, 2024).
 The company was founded in 2006.
-In 2022 Tesla founder Elon Musk acquired Twitter and renamed it to “X”.
+In 2022 Tesla founder Elon Musk acquired Twitter and renamed it “X.”

-The takeover was accompanied by many scandals including lawsuits, leading to a decline in advertiser confidence and revenue and damage of reputation concerning the reliability for news distribution (for more details, see for example Conger et al., 2022).
+The takeover was accompanied by many scandals including lawsuits, leading to a decline in advertiser confidence and revenue and damage of reputation concerning its reliability for news distribution (for more details, see for example Conger et al., 2022).

-As in 2023, Tesla CEO Elon Musk was the person with the most followers on X/Twitter, followed by former U.S. President Barack Obama, Justin Bieber, Katy Perry, and Rhianna (Statista Research Department, 2024).
+As of 2023, Tesla CEO Elon Musk was the person with the most followers on X/Twitter, followed by former US President Barack Obama, Justin Bieber, Katy Perry, and Rhianna (Statista Research Department, 2024).

-The last annual report was available in 2022, because from then on, the company was not longer publicly traded.
-In 2021, Twitter’s revenue were reported to over five billion U.S. dollars and a net loss of 221 million U.S. dollars (Statista Research Department, 2024).
+The last annual report available is from 2022, because from then on, the company was no longer publicly traded.
+In 2021, Twitter’s revenue was reported at over five billion US dollars, with a net loss of 221 million US dollars (Statista Research Department, 2024).

 LinkedIn and Xing